mikestefanello/backlite/README.md

 ### Driver flexibility

 Use any SQLite driver that you'd like.
-This library only include [go-sqlite3](https://github.com/mattn/go-sqlite3) since it is used in tests.
+This library only includes [go-sqlite3](https://github.com/mattn/go-sqlite3) since it is used in tests.

 ### Bulk inserts